keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

 **github-service**:

   * Creating a project: When a new project is created, the github service will create a new repository within your configured GitHub organization.
 This repository will contain the complete configuration (e.g., the image tags to be used for each service within your application) of your application, where the configuration for each stage is located in a separate branch.
 For the configuration of a keptn-managed app we use [Helm Charts](https://helm.sh/).
   * Onboarding a service: When a new service is onboarded to a project by providing a manifest file containing the specification for that service, the github service will add the service as a new entry in the `values.yaml` file of your application's helm chart.
-Further, depending on the deployment strategy of each stage, the github service will also generate a set of Istio configurations (i.e., a Gateway, DestinationRules and VirtualServices) to facilitate blue/green deployments.
+Further, depending on the deployment strategy of each stage, the github service will also generate a set of Istio configurations (i.e., a Gateway, DestinationRules, and VirtualServices) to facilitate blue/green deployments.
 You can read more about this concept at the [Istio documentation](https://istio.io/docs/concepts/traffic-management/#rule-configuration).
   * Listening to a new artifact event: When the github service receives a new artifact event, it updates the reference to the new artifact in the service configuration.
 By this, the new image is used by the respective service.

 **jenkins-service**: